msychung/Diffusion-Limited-Aggregation/notes/notes.md

 *Week 18 progress update:* took the last week or so off because I had a hectic week of job interviews/assessment centres.
 Now full steam ahead.

 ### Animation
-- [ ] Combine 1D, 2D, 3D animation methods into one single method with dimension parameter
+- [x] Combine 1D, 2D, 3D animation methods into one single method with dimension parameter
+- [ ] Decide whether you want one big animation method (with dimension parameter) or individual 1D, 2D, 3D animation methods - ask?

 ### Brownian Motion
 - [x] Replace for loop with vectorised method?
 Is much quicker and probably neater